discord-jda/JDA-Website/docs/using-jda/getting-started.md

         public void onMessageReceived(MessageReceivedEvent event)
         {
             if (event.getAuthor().isBot()) return;
-            // We don't want to respond to other bot accounts, including ourself Message message = event.getMessage();
+            // We don't want to respond to other bot accounts, including ourselves Message message = event.getMessage();
             String content = message.getContentRaw();
             // getContentRaw() is an atomic getter